dpriskorn/ItemSubjector/README.md

 *still in BETA*

-Tool made to add main subject statements to items based on the title using a home-brewed CirrusSearch-based Named Entity Recognition algorithm.
+Tool made to add main subject statements to items based on a heuristic matching the subject with the title of the item.
 ![bild](https://user-images.githubusercontent.com/68460690/133230724-40a610b7-5557-4b2b-b66e-2d80ca89e90d.png)
 *The tool running in PAWS adding manually found main subject QIDs*

 # Features
-This tool has the following features
+This tool has the following features:
 * adding a list of main subjects to items
-  (for now only scholarly articles are supported)
+  (for now scholarly articles and documents from Riksdagen are supported)
-* automatically extracting n-grams from labels of 10.000 articles (this is not that powerful because users know better than scikit what subjects are meaningful to have on our scientific articles)

 It supports
 [Wikidata:Edit groups](https://www.wikidata.org/wiki/Wikidata:Edit_groups)